 - The Garden State, New Jersey, is home to the highest number of jackpot winners (January 2012-July 2018), despite not leading in total ticket sales.

-Average % Increase in Mega Millions Ticket Sales
+Average percentage increase in Mega Millions ticket sales

 Florida and California lead in total Powerball ticket sales between January 2012 and July 2018, but when it comes to ticket sales per capita, smaller states tend to outrank the rest.

 Lottery games are offered in 44 states, excluding Alaska, Alabama, Hawaii, Mississippi, Nevada and Utah.
 For Powerball games, Rhode Island, Delaware, New Hampshire and New Jersey lead in per-capita ticket sales.
-Out of all states, Rhode Islanders spent the most on tickets between January 2012 and July 2018, at $27K per 100,000 state residents.
-It’s also interesting to note that Washington DC boasts an even higher ticket sales per capita value than Rhode Island, at $32.4K per 100,000 residents.
+Out of all states, Rhode Islanders spent the most on tickets between January 2012 and July 2018, at $27,000 per 100,000 state residents.
+It’s also interesting to note that Washington, D.C., boasts an even higher ticket sales per capita value than Rhode Island, at $32,400 per 100,000 residents.

 Sure enough, larger jackpots appear to be stronger incentives for people to buy tickets.
 The reaction to the record high jackpot of over $1.5 billion in 2016 can be seen in the final column of the table.
 For this jackpot range, the visual shows that residents of New Jersey and Wyoming were the biggest players.
 On the opposite end of the playing field, Arkansas and Maine had the lowest ticket sales per capita.